 We have worked to focus the Professional Development opportunities for our teachers and staff.
-Instead of trying to do everything, we have narrowed our vision of professional development to moving our educational system to a student centered, project based, creativity and innovation, growth mindset.
-We have spent most of our PD days working on training teachers on proper implementation of Project Based Learning, and are excited to see benefits coming from this investment.
+Instead of trying to do everything, we have narrowed our vision of professional development to moving our educational system to a student centered, project based, creativity and innovation, growth mindset, in addition to a focus on improved literacy.
+We have spent most of our PD days working on training teachers on proper implementation of Project Based Learning, and literacy based instruction strategies.
+We are excited to see benefits coming from this investment.
 Students are learning by doing and applying their knowledge.
 We are also proud to say we have had the opportunity to visit other parts of the Country to see how education is changing.
 These opportunities have helped us to develop relationships with other outstanding educators around the Globe.
 These relationships have helped us to further improve our Professional Learning Networks, instruction, curriculum, and opportunities for our students.
+Additionally, we have fully aligned our math and literacy curriculum with the State Standards.
+This has allowed us to take a deeper look at the curriculum resources and assessments we use, and work to find resources and assessments that better fit our needs.
+Our next steps on our improvement process will focus on continuing to implement the things we have worked on over the last five years while increasing academic rigor and student accountability.